Arkansas State Veteran's Benefits

 Arkansas Veterans Home

-The Arkansas State Veterans Home in Fayetteville has been open since June 21, 2006.
-This licensed Medicaid/Medicare 108 bed skilled care nursing facility, provides a comfortable and supportive atmosphere for our Veterans.
+Arkansas Department of Veterans Affairs operates two State Veterans Homes located in Fayetteville and North Little Rock.
+These licensed Medicaid/Medicare skilled care nursing facilities provides a comfortable and supportive atmosphere for Veterans.
 With twenty-four hour nursing service and a staff physician, medical needs are fully met.
 With licensed social workers and an activities director, each resident has the support and encouragement he or she might need to promote a healthy active lifestyle.

 Criteria For Admission